 “Apple’s strategy displays related diversification.
 Those who argue that its success is down to a single product do not appreciate the considerable synergies across Apple’s products and services, nor the continued development and strengthening of Apple’s ecosystem”, said Loizos, Heracleous of Warwick Business School, who is a Professor of Strategy and researches Apple.

-After the impressive performance of the bigger screen iPhone 6 variants, many analysts feel that in the last two quarters Apple left quite handsome amount of money on the table.
-Had the company introduced 4.7-inch iPhone 6 in the third quarter of fiscal 2014, Apple would have been done much better than this.
-It was only April last year, when the iPhone maker admitted that they didn’t have what customers wanted.
+After the impressive performance of the bigger screen iPhone 6 variants, many analysts feel that in the last two-quarters Apple left a quite handsome amount of money on the table.
+Had the company introduced the 4.7-inch iPhone 6 in the third quarter of fiscal 2014, Apple would have been done much better than this.
+It was only April last year when the iPhone maker admitted that they didn’t have what customers wanted.

 One other important finding from the Apple’s quarter result, which catches eyeballs is the growing contribution of China to Apple’s sales.
 In the fiscal Q1 2015, Greater China accounted for $16.4 billion of Apple’ revenue.
-It’s surprisingly 157 percent higher than the previous quarter and 70 percent higher than the year-ago quarter.
-UBS estimates that China has become the largest market of iPhone, leapfrogging US.
-Nearly 36% of iPhone sales is coming from China, while the US stands at second position with 24% of quarterly iPhone sales.
-Definitely, it’s a big achievement for Tim Cook and team as breaking into the China market, which is generally considered as the last frontier to conquer due to very complex and self-confined business scenario, is still remains a daunting task for many other tech giants, including Facebook.
-Besides, the presence of Xiaomi – world’s most valued tech startup and also known as Apple of China – makes the competition stiffer for Apple.
+It’s surprisingly 157% higher than the previous quarter and 70% higher than the year-ago quarter.
+UBS estimates that China has become the largest market of iPhone, leapfrogging the US.
+Nearly 36% of iPhone sales are coming from China, while the US stands at second position with 24% of quarterly iPhone sales.
+Definitely, it’s a big achievement for Tim Cook and the team as breaking into the China market, which is generally considered as the last frontier to conquer due to very complex and self-confined business scenario, is still remains a daunting task for many other tech giants, including Facebook.
+Besides, the presence of Xiaomi – world’s most valued tech startup and also known as Apple of China – make the competition stiffer for Apple.

 Mr. Heracleous adds, “Apple’s entry to China has been instrumental to revenue growth, and the upside potential in revenues from this market is very significant.
 At the same time, economies of scale and scope led to even greater efficiencies.”